A Model Family

-A Model Family (Korean: 모범가족) is a South Korean streaming television series directed by Kim Jin-woo.
-Starring Jung Woo, Park Hee-soon, Yoon Jin-seo, and Park Ji-yeon.
+A Model Family (Korean: 모범가족) is a 2022 South Korean television series written by Lee Jae-gon, directed by Kim Jin-woo, and starring Jung Woo, Park Hee-soon, Yoon Jin-seo, and Park Ji-yeon.
 The series depicts the journey of realizing the importance of family and finally becoming a model family against drug gangs.
-It was released on August 12, 2022 on Netflix.
+It was released on Netflix on August 12, 2022.

 Synopsis

 After unwittingly stealing money from a cartel, a cash-strapped professor finds the only way to save his broken family is by working as a drug courier.